-Author has written 45 stories for Harry Potter, Quantum Leap, Buffy: The Vampire Slayer, DC Superheroes, Young Justice, Futurama, Ironman, Bewitched, Freakazoid, Munsters, and Monty Python.
+Author has written 46 stories for Harry Potter, Quantum Leap, Buffy: The Vampire Slayer, DC Superheroes, Young Justice, Futurama, Ironman, Bewitched, Freakazoid, Munsters, Monty Python, and Legion of Super Heroes.

 According to my stats, an amazing number of people have been looking at this, so maybe I ought to put something profound here:

 - But then I realized that I don't really have that much to say that's all that profound...